Shakeel-Ilyas/CodeElevate/README.md

-# Project Name 'angular-routing'
+# Project Name 'CodeElevate'

 This Angular practice project implements routing, authentication with login/logout functionality, and protects certain routes using route guards.
 It also includes a dynamic search feature that allows users to filter courses by name.
 The project highlights Angular's routing, guards, and reactive form handling.

-# AngularRouting
+# CodeElevate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.